5 + 1 Financial Independence Blogs (Besides Mine) You Should Check Out

 And my plus one …

-http://wealthyaccountant.com/ — I just discovered this site recently, but have already learned a lot of insider information regarding taxes and retirement savings.
+http://wealthyaccountant.com/ — I learned a lot of insider information regarding taxes and retirement savings from this site.
 Although he is friends with many of the above bloggers, he is not necessarily a FIRE believer.
 As the Wealthy Accountant points out, he likes his job and has no intention of retiring early.
-This blog is also written humorously and like many of the above blogs also incorporates some philosophical thinking on life.
+This blog is also written humorously and, like many of the above blogs, also incorporates some philosophical thinking on life.

-So that is the blog “leg” of my three-legged stool of FI knowledge.
-Each of these websites link to plenty of other blogs within the FIRE community from which you should be able to expand your knowledge immensely on any given subject.
-Who knows maybe one day they will link to this site.
-Until then …
+So, that is the FI blog “leg” of my three-legged stool of FI knowledge.
+Each of these websites link to plenty of other blogs within the FIRE community from which you should be able to expand your understanding immensely on any given subject.
+Who knows, maybe one day, they will link to this site.
+Until then, I encourage you to dive into these resources and start your journey toward financial independence.
+Happy reading!

-2 thoughts on “5 + 1 Financial Independence Blogsites (Besides Mine) You Should Check Out
+2 thoughts on “5 + 1 Financial Independence Blogs (Besides Mine) You Should Check Out

 1. Great information.Retired E5(active+ reserve), retired state of NC 31 years.Started SS last year+Defined pensions make everything work.